exargon/Qt-PieChartWidget/README.md

 ### Possible future improvements:

-- Improve handling of the scroll wheel (symmetric resizing and consistent speed)
+- Improve handling of the scroll wheel (symmetric resizing)
 - Make the divider between zero and total movable
 - Add more configuration options(ways for it to behave)
 - Add an untracked handle option (value does not change before handle is released)